Wobbly-App/wobbly.app/_posts/2022-11-05-introduction-to-space-tube.md

 I’ve made a discord bot that relays conversations from one discord server to another, turning messages from individuals within a group into messages from that group posted in both groups’s servers.

 Here’s some screenshots of a group of Xylophone enthusiasts speaking to some Zebra aficionados.
+In the pictures you can see my account sends a message, then the message is deleted and replaced with the correct group depending on which server I sent the message from.

 ![Discord screenshot of channel, with post from user king-mob asking what's up](https://wobbly.app/assets/img/space%20tube%20demo%20sequence%201.png "User sends message")